President Sisi says Egypt will not allow any threat to Somalia or its security | Law-Order

 In a Jan.
 1 memorandum of understanding, Ethiopia said it would consider recognising Somaliland's independence in return for the port access.
 It would lease 20 km (12 miles) of coastland around the port of Berbera, on the Gulf of Aden, for 50 years for military and commercial purposes.
 Ethiopia's current main port for maritime exports is in the neighbouring country of Djibouti.

 "My message to Ethiopia is that ... trying to seize a piece of land to control it is something no one will agree to," Sisi said, saying cooperation on development was a better strategy.
-Representatives for Ethiopia did not immediately respond to requests for comment on his statements.
+Ethiopia on Sunday rejected criticism from Egypt over the deal, saying it was merely a commercial agreement aimed at securing access to the sea and not an attempt to annex land.

+"It isn't annexation or assumption of sovereignty over the territory of any state," Redwan Hussien, national security advisor to Ethiopia said in a post on X. Egypt's foreign minister last week called Ethiopia a source of instability in the region, which the country's foreign ministry said was "irrelevant".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)